 Walking around Palenque, you’ll find many tour operators offering day tours to the waterfalls.
 These are an efficient way to see the waterfalls as everything is organised for you.

 The most popular tour tends to be a 6-7 hour tour to Misol-ha and Agua Azul.
-You can book this tour online on Viator, for about $28, but it’s much cheaper to book it when you arrive.
-When booking the tour in Palenque, expect to pay around 300 MXN ($14.50) – 350 MXN ($17) for this tour.
+You can book this tour online for about $30, but it’s much cheaper to book it when you arrive.
+When booking the tour in Palenque, expect to pay around 300 MXN ($17.00) – 350 MXN ($20.00) for a similar tour.

-It is also possible to visit the waterfalls independently, but by the time you add up the transportation costs and entrance fees it can actually work out more expensive.
-With a tour, everything is already organised for you too, so all you have to do is sit back and enjoy.
+It is also possible to visit the waterfalls independently, but if you add up the transportation costs and entrance fees, it can actually work out more expensive.
+With a tour, everything is already organised for you, so all you can sit back and enjoy.

 If you love animals and being surrounded by nature then Aluxes Eco Park can be a good way to spend the morning or afternoon.

 Some of the animals you can see include crocodiles, jaguars, leopards, monkeys and parrots.
 The park rescues and rehabilitates animals that have been victims of cruelty and animal trafficking, so it’s not the regular zoo you might think of!

 After planting 20,000 trees in the area, the park has begun to flourish and a new ecosystem has been created.
 Now the park is a beautiful place full of life and colour.

 The park is open every day 9:00-17:00.
 Entrance ticket costs 150 MXN ($8.50).

 #5 Relax by the pool in a hotel

 Palenque is a very hot and humid place, so we wouldn’t blame you if you wanted to escape the heat.
 The waterfalls are a great way to do this, but for a bit more luxury, a pool may be a better option.